syedowaisali/json-validator-python/README.md

 ### 11. Custom Extension Library

 Extend the functionality of the library by creating custom extensions, tailoring the validation process to your unique needs.

-### Features
-- Detect invalid keys that are not defined in the schema.
-- Control data type on each key.
-- Allow required and optional fields.
-- Allow bypass of the child value.
-- Support value bindings.
-- Allow spacing in value. note: this will work only with **string** data type, default is false.
-- Control minimum and maximum length in **string** and **array** types.
-- Control minimum and maximum value in **integer** and **float** types.
-- Apply lower and upper case constraints on a **string** type.
-- Allow to create a custom extension library.

 ### Installation
 ```commandline